Belize’s most modern Mennonite community

-The Mennonites in Spanish Lookout are a self-sufficient people who run their own church-based community and in keeping with their traditions, live in modest homes, with their clothing reflecting simple and conservative tastes.
+The Mennonites in Spanish Lookout are a self-sufficient people who run their own church-based communites and in keeping with their traditions, live in modest homes, with their clothing reflecting simple and conservative tastes.

 A Mennonite farmer dug a shallow water well a few years back and found a viscous black liquid seeping into the water.
 Given Belize’s disappointing record of oil exploration, stretching back to its years under British rule, nearly everyone shrugged off the story.

-Well dotting the dairy farms, are producing 5,000 barrels a day of oil similar in quality to the prized low-sulfur crude from the oil fields of West Texas.
+Today, wells dotting the landscape are producing 5,000 barrels of oil a day, similar in quality to the prized low-sulfur crude from the oil fields of West Texas.

-In the 1960's, agriculture made great strides at Spanish Lookout.
-Unlike the more traditional Mennonite settlement at Barton Creek and do that does not use mechanized technology, the Spanish Lookout Mennonites bought old, inexpensive machinery to use on the fields.
-Their economy improved rapidly, and now there are paved roads, feed mills, a dairy, huge stretch of farmland and modern machinery.
-Spanish Lookout now provides a large portion of the food in the country.
+In the 1960′s, Spanish Lookout made great strides in agriculture.
+Unlike the more traditional Mennonite settlement at Barton Creek, that do not use mechanized technology, the Spanish Lookout Mennonites bought old inexpensive machinery to use on the fields.
+Their economy improved rapidly.
+Today there are feed mills, a dairy and huge stretches of farmland alongside stores and dealerships for machinery, farm equipment and autos.

-Since the paving of the main access road, the community has evolved into a rapidly expanding, commercial and agricultural center, specializing in furniture making, prefabricated wood houses, tin smith, home and industrial roofing, aggregates and hardware distribution.
+Since the paving of the entry road, the community has evolved into a rapidly expanding, commercial and agricultural center, specializing in furniture making, prefabricated wood houses, home and industrial roof products, aggregates and hardware distribution.

-Spanish Lookout features the largest supermarket in the area and is frequented as a shopping center by Belizean's from the Cayo District area.
+Spanish Lookout features the largest stores, with the largest selection, in the area and is frequented as a shopping center by Belizean’s from the Cayo area.

 Birding at Aguacate Lagoon Reserve

-The lake itself attracts water birds such as the Black-bellied Whistling Ducks, Night Herons, Anhinga's and Neo tropic Cormorants.
-Look for raptors on the road along the way.
+The lake itself attracts water birds, such as the Black-bellied Whistling Ducks, Night Herons, Anhinga’s and Neo tropic Cormorants.